dusty-nv/jetson-inference/docs/imagenet-console-2.md

 <sup>Image Recognition</sup></p>

 # Classifying Images with ImageNet
-There are multiple types of deep learning networks available, including recognition, detection/localization, and soon segmentation.
-The first deep learning capability we're highlighting in this tutorial is **image recognition** using an 'imageNet' that's been trained to identify similar objects.
+There are multiple types of deep learning networks available, including recognition, detection/localization, and semantic segmentation.
+The first deep learning capability we're highlighting in this tutorial is **image recognition** using image classifcation networks that have been trained to identify scenes and objects.

-The [`imageNet`](../imageNet.h) object accepts an input image and outputs the probability for each class.
-Having been trained on ImageNet database of **[1000 objects](../data/networks/ilsvrc12_synset_words.txt)**, the standard AlexNet and GoogleNet networks were automatically downloaded during the build step.
-As examples of using [`imageNet`](../imageNet.h) we provide a command-line interface called [`imagenet-console`](../examples/imagenet-console/imagenet-console.cpp) and a live camera program called [`imagenet-camera`](../examples/imagenet-camera/imagenet-camera.cpp).
+[`imageNet`](../imageNet.h) accepts an input image and outputs the probability for each class.
+Having been trained on the ImageNet ILSVRC dataset of **[1000 objects](../data/networks/ilsvrc12_synset_words.txt)**, the GoogleNet and ResNet-18 models were automatically downloaded during the build step.
+See below for other classification models that can be downloaded and used as well.

+As examples of using [`imageNet`](../imageNet.h) we provide versions of a command-line interface for C++ and Python called [`imagenet-console.cpp`](../examples/imagenet-console/imagenet-console.cpp) (C++) and [`imagenet-console.py`](../python/examples/imagenet-console.py) (Python).
+There's also versions of a live camera recognition program for C++ and Python called [`imagenet-camera.cpp`](../examples/imagenet-camera/imagenet-camera.cpp) and [`imagenet-camera.py`](../python/examples/imagenet-camera.py).

 ### Using the Console Program on Jetson

 First, try using the [`imagenet-console`](../examples/imagenet-console/imagenet-console.cpp) program to test imageNet recognition on some example images.
-It loads an image, uses TensorRT and the [`imageNet`](../imageNet.h) class to perform the inference, then overlays the classification and saves the output image.
+It loads an image, uses TensorRT and the [`imageNet`](../imageNet.h) class to perform the inference, then overlays the classification result and saves the output image.

 After [building](#building-repo-2.md), make sure your terminal is located in the aarch64/bin directory: